 Sky Broadband live chat

-Sky Broadband also otter a live chat service which operates via Facebook.
+Sky Broadband also offer a live chat service that operates via Facebook.

 To use this, head to the Your Sky Broadband questions answered page and select the following options: